June 22, Reading 2 – Hosea 11:12-14:9

 BUT.

-God has a hard word for them, and for us.
+God has a hard word for them.
+For Israel and for us today.

-He rejects their offerings.
-He remembers their iniquities.
+He rejected their offerings.
+He remembered their iniquities.

 This is a stark contrast to the blessing of TRUE religion.